-I recently added the Singer 4423 heavy-duty sewing machine to my sewing room, and I want to share my personal experiences with you in this Singer 4423 review.
+I recently added the Singer 4423 heavy-duty sewing machine to my sewing room, and I want to share my experiences with you in this Singer 4423 review.

 First Impressions of the Singer 4423 Sewing Machine

-I did an unboxing when I first got my Singer 4423, and I’m posting it below.
-I’m not a great video-maker, but I promise, I’m pretty good at writing, at least!
+I did an unboxing when I first got my Singer 4423, which is posted below.
+I’m not a great video-maker, so apologies!

 It also drove me crazy that even before I touched it, there were already smudges on the steel plate in the sewing space.
 To this day, the steel plate continues to drive the perfectionist in me crazy, as every little fingerprint shows up on it!

 Why might you need a heavy-duty sewing machine?

 Heavy-duty sewing machines have a significantly stronger motor than regular sewing machines and are well-equipped to sew thick fabrics such as denim, leather, and canvas.
 They’re also great for sewing multiple layers in bulky quilts.

 Of course, heavy-duty sewing machines also work well with thin fabrics.
 As such, a heavy-duty sewing machine can function as your only sewing machine.

 Heavy-duty sewing machines also sew at a significantly faster speed than your regular run-of-the-mill sewing machine and feature stitches more commonly used in heavy-duty sewing.